When skinny becomes sick, healthy needs to become an act of rebellion

 It is still difficult and delicate, but we should talk.

-Maybe we should make it clear that we recognize entertainment’s funny mirrors, and we are ready to break some glass.
+Maybe we should make it clear that we finally are able to recognize entertainment’s funny mirrors, and we are ready to punch and break some glass.

-Maybe when we collectively reject it, they will stop pushing it down out throats.
+Maybe when we collectively reject it, they will stop pushing it down our throats.